Regulators in the Arithmetic of Function Fields: Rigid analytically trivial -motives

 \subsection{Analytic continuation}

-To associate an Hodge-Pink structure to a rigid analytically trivial $A$-motive $\underline{M}$, it is crucial to understand the behaviour of elements in $\Betti{\underline{M}}$ -- which can be seen as {\it functions} over the affinoid subdomain $\Spm \CI\langle A \rangle$ {\it with values in} $M\otimes_{K}\CI$ -- near the point $\fj$.
-However, the latter does not belong to the maximal spectrum of $\CI\langle A \rangle$, as one deduces from Lemma \ref{lem:j-invertible-in-Tate-algebra}.
+To associate an Hodge-Pink structure to a rigid analytically trivial $A$-motive $\underline{M}$, it is crucial to understand the behaviour of elements of $\Betti{\underline{M}}$---which can be viewed as \emph{functions} on the affinoid subdomain $\Spm~\CI\langle A \rangle$ \emph{with values in} $M\otimes_{K}\CI$---near the point $\fj$.
+However, the latter is not a point of this domain, as one deduces from Lemma \ref{lem:j-invertible-in-Tate-algebra}.
 Hence it is necessary to extend elements of $\Betti{\underline{M}}$ to a larger domain.
-In this subsection, we show that elements of $\Betti{\underline{M}}$ can be {\it meromorphically} continuated to the whole rigid analytification of the affine curve $\Spec A\otimes \CI$, with their only poles supported at $\fj$ and its iterates $\tau\fj$, $\tau^2\fj$, ... .
-In the $\deg(\infty)=1$-case, this is treated in \cite[\S 2.3.4]{hartl-juschka}, for special functions of Anderson $A$-modules this is the subject of \cite{gazda-maurischat2}. \\
+In this subsection, we show that elements of $\Betti{\underline{M}}$ can indeed be uniquely continued \emph{meromorphically} to the whole rigid analytification of the affine curve $\Spec A\otimes \CI$, with poles supported only at $\fj$ and its iterates $\tau\fj$, $\tau^2\fj$, \dots.
+In the case $\deg(\infty)=1$, this is treated in \cite[\S 2.3.4]{hartl-juschka}; for special functions of Anderson $A$-modules, this is the subject of \cite{gazda-maurischat2}. \\